Skip to main content

 Masters cut line props

-Sportsbooks will post numerous markets involving the cut line ahead of the Masters.
-Top individual golfers will have their own odds for whether or not they’ll make the cut, and there will also be Over/Under markets for the cut number.
+Sportsbooks will post Masters projected cut odds early in the tournament week.
+Top individual golfers will have their own odds for whether they’ll make the cut, and there will also be Over/Under markets for the cut number.

 Masters cut line history